That Hideous CS Lewis Substack

 • Group of “experts” who think they have all the answers

-• Goal is for man (but not all men) to become immortal and to replace God; okay with eliminating those who get in the way or who are not fit; the means justify the ends
+• Goal is for man (but not all men) to become immortal and to replace God; okay with eliminating those who get in the way or who are not fit; the ends justify the means

 • “First fruits of the new man” (literally, The Head of Alcasan)